 Stanford is a laboratory for exploring and analyzing the most pressing issues facing our society.
 As an undergraduate, you will not be pushed out of the way by the major research that is done at Stanford—you will become a part of it.

-Whether you join an existing project or create a new one, Stanford's commitment to undergraduate research has two goals: the creation of knowledge that transforms the real world and the fostering of satisfying, intellectually exciting partnerships between faculty and students.
+Whether you join an existing project or create a new one, Stanford's commitment to undergraduate research has two goals: the creation of knowledge that transforms the real world and fosters satisfying, intellectually exciting partnerships between faculty and students.

 More than 30 of Stanford's departments and programs sponsor undergraduate research programs that provide financial support for students to work with Stanford professors on faculty-designed research projects.

 More Information about Departmental Research

 The Undergraduate Advising and Research office administers a grant program to support faculty in their research with undergraduates.
 Both individual faculty members and departments may submit proposals for grant funding to support undergraduate participation in faculty-led research.
 Grant programs aim to facilitate faculty-student research partnerships at all stages of a student's development and to achieve maximum mutual benefit to students and faculty.

 Independent research is one of the most valuable experiences you can pursue as a Stanford undergraduate.
-Whether your Stanford education leads you to graduate school, a business environment or the non-profit world, the process of articulating a research goal, designing a plan of action and sharing your results with a larger audience will develop skills that continue to serve you throughout your professional life.
+Whether your Stanford education leads you to graduate school, a business environment or the non-profit world, the process of articulating a research goal, designing a plan of action and sharing your results with a larger audience will develop skills that will continue to serve you throughout your professional life.

 More Information about Independent Research

-Each academic department and interdisciplinary program develops its own honors program requirements and criteria and all undergraduate honors programs have a faculty member who oversees honors majors.
+Each academic department and interdisciplinary program develops its own honors program requirements and criteria.
+All undergraduate programs have a faculty member who oversees honors majors.